Idorobots/mini-laser/README.md

 - 8 feet/corner brackets,
 - 8 belt tensioners without a cable passthrough,
 - 4 belt tensioners with a cable passthrough,
-- 2 Y-axis pulleys,
+- 2 Y-axis pulley assemblies,
-- 1 X-axis pulley,
+- 1 X-axis pulley assembly,
+- 2 lefty pulley tensioners,
+- 2 righty pulley tensioners,
-- 1 tool plate,
+- 1 tool plate (the default mounting hole spacing matches the common Chinese laser diode modules).
-- 1 laser module holder.

 If you want to use an EleksMaker Mana SE module for controlling this thing you can print: